IIIF/cookbook-recipes/cookbook/0005-image-service/index.md

 ## Use Case

-Annotate a Canvas using an image with an associated IIIF Image API service.
+Paint a Canvas using an image with an associated IIIF Image API service.

 ## Implementation notes